Dipkiran/Text-to-SQL-generalization-using-Graph-Networks-with-BERT-and-Roberta/README.md

     python run.py --mode eval --config sadga-[roberta|bert]-run.jsonnet
 ```

-you can download the logdir result directory from the link:[logdir](https://drive.google.com/file/d/1KDizYvhEliAgfiGsFopIF_FxL32AGRbO/view?usp=sharing) .
+You can download the logdir result directory from the link:[logdir](https://drive.google.com/file/d/1KDizYvhEliAgfiGsFopIF_FxL32AGRbO/view?usp=sharing) .
 Please download it and run it if you are having issue with running the above 4 steps.
+Add the logdir to the root folder.
 ##### Step 5.
 Cosine Similarity
 ```bash
     python cosineSimilarity.py